 In the financial statements, the relevant captions in the statements of financial position of subsidiaries without US dollar functional currencies are translated to US dollars using the closing exchange rate.
-Statements of income or statement of income captions (including those of joint ventures and associates) are translated to US dollars at monthly average exchange rates during the year.
+Income statements or income statement captions (including those of joint ventures and associates) are translated to US dollars at monthly average exchange rates during the year.
 The currency translation reserve includes foreign exchange gains and losses arising from these translations.